-Whether this is your first internship or 100th, starting a new position can be very overwhelming.
-I can remember a few years ago when I first started my Professional Internship with Disney, I always wished there was a guide on how to set myself up for success during my first week.
-In order to help you make the transition from Student to Professional Intern, here are the things I would prioritize during your first week for a successful internship:
+Whether this is your first internship or you already have a few on your resume, starting a new position can be overwhelming.
+In order to help you make the transition from student to Disney Intern, here are the things to prioritize during your first week for a successful internship:

 1. Review your onboarding and training schedule

 Most likely your leader will already have time set on your calendar.
 During my internship.
-I remember how vital it was to stay connected with my leaders by having weekly 1:1’s and always keeping them updated on my work and projects, but I also found it extremely valuable to make time to build connections with my Co-workers and work partners.
-Your co-workers can be a great resource if you have any questions or need any help along the way.
-If you will be working with any other teams throughout your internship- it’s a good idea to make time to meet and connect with them.
-Just remember- Disney is a global company so be mindful of time zones and team members who may be working in different locations when setting up these meetings!
+It’s vital to stay connected with your leaders by having weekly one-on-one’s (meetings where it is just you and your leader) and keeping them updated on your work and projects.
+It is also valuable to make time to build connections with co-workers and work partners.
+Your co-workers can be a great resource if you have any questions or need help along the way.
+If you will be working with any other teams throughout your internship, it’s a good idea to make time to meet and connect with them.
+Just remember that Disney is a global company, so be mindful of time zones and team members who may be working in different locations when setting up these meetings!

-I remember when I was a Professional intern how important it was to have a clear understanding of my projects, responsibilities, work hours, break etiquette, and communication preferences.
-It was helpful to know exactly what my team expected of me and what I could expect from them in return.
-During your 1:1 meetings with your leader and project partners I would recommend discussing the following expectations:
+It’s also important to have a clear understanding of projects, responsibilities, work hours, break etiquette, and communication preferences.
+It is helpful to know exactly what is expected of you and your team as a whole.
+During your one-on-one meetings with your leader and project partners, I would recommend discussing the following expectations:

 - What are their communication preferences?

 - Do they prefer to receive updates via Outlook, slack, or IM?